-Revenue Recognition Principle as the name suggests is an accounting standard used in both IFRS and GAAP that illustrates the specific conditions in which revenue can be recognized by a business.
-Since revenue recognized in a year is important for any company to illustrate better performance hence there are chances that revenue recognition might be misstated.
-Hence set standards have been developed to ensure that every company follows the guidelines and analysts can compare companies based on those guidelines.
+As the name suggests, the revenue Recognition Principle is an accounting standard used in both IFRS and GAAP that illustrates the specific conditions in which a business can recognize revenue recognized in a year is important for any company to illustrate better performance; hence there are chances that revenue recognition might be misstated.
+Hence set standards have been developed to ensure that every company follows the guidelines, and analysts can compare companies based on those guidelines.

 This is a guide to Revenue Recognition Principle.
-Here we discuss Revenue Recognition with the Key Points such as Criteria, requirement, and example.
+Here we discuss Revenue Recognition with the Key Points such as Criteria, requirements, and example.
 You may also look at the following articles: